What Is the Dividend Payout for IBM Stock?

 *Stock Advisor returns as of August 12, 2024

-David Moadel has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends CrowdStrike.
-The Motley Fool recommends International Business Machines.
+Anders Bylund has positions in International Business Machines.
+The Motley Fool has positions in and recommends Microsoft.
+The Motley Fool recommends International Business Machines and recommends the following options: long January 2026 $395 calls on Microsoft and short January 2026 $405 calls on Microsoft.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.